GNL Adjunctive Therapies Guide, Part 4 of 4

 Tirzepatide in T1D, the Phase 3 gap

-Tirzepatide (dual GLP-1/GIP agonist) in T1D is currently anchored on a single-centre retrospective observational cohort of 26 adults (Akturk and Shah 2025; see Part 2) and the Klein and Shah 2025 genetic-obesity substudy.
+Tirzepatide (dual GLP-1/GIP agonist) in T1D is currently anchored on a single-centre retrospective observational cohort of 26 adults (Akturk and Shah 2025; Part 2) plus the Klein and Shah 2025 genetic-obesity substudy.
 Neither is an RCT.
 The signal is encouraging: larger weight loss than monotherapy GLP-1RA, meaningful TIR gains, no DKA, one peroneal nerve palsy linked to rapid weight loss.
-But the evidence grade is C.
+Evidence grade C.

 Long-term bone and lean mass

-Mechanistically, Sherk, Schauer and Shah 2020 showed that GLP-1, GIP and GLP-2 each acutely suppress bone resorption (as measured by CTX) in healthy adults and in people with T1D.
-This is mechanistic evidence, not fracture-outcome evidence.
+Mechanistically, Sherk, Schauer and Shah 2020 showed that GLP-1, GIP and GLP-2 each acutely suppress bone resorption (measured by CTX) in healthy adults and in people with T1D.
+That is mechanistic evidence, not fracture-outcome evidence.
 In T2D meta-analyses, GLP-1RA and DPP-4i are not associated with increased fracture risk.
 T1D itself carries a fracture risk that is 2 to 5 times the general population.
 Long-term fracture end-points with GLP-1RA or tirzepatide in T1D have not been measured.

 AID algorithm adaptation